-Changes in the city centre would be closely supported by the City Council's Smart Cities Transport Strategy, and users will be able to access real time data for a range of services, including parking availability, public transport schedules and retail stock availability, helping them to make informed and efficient journeys.
+Changes in the City Centre would be closely supported by the City Council's Smart Cities Transport Strategy, and users will be able to access real time data for a range of services, including parking availability, public transport schedules and retail stock availability, helping them to make informed and efficient journeys.

 Peterborough's public transport network must offer accessibility for all.
-Central to this is the plan for the bus network delivered through the Bus Reform work and the Bus Service Improvement Plan that will provide improvements to levels of service and operating hours.
+Central to this is our plan for the bus network delivered through the Bus Reform work and the Bus Service Improvement Plan that will provide improvements to levels of service and operating hours.
 This will help ensure that the bus network provides a seamless, integrated, and high-quality service, allowing people to travel not only across Peterborough quickly and easily without a private car but also providing connections to neighbouring towns and districts.

-Bus services will be integrated into new developments at the outset, with the aim of ensuring high- frequency services directly serve new developments as the first new residents move in.
+Bus services will be integrated into new developments at the outset, with the aim of ensuring high-frequency services directly serve new developments as the first new residents move in.
 We will continue to explore the potential to modernise Queensgate Bus Interchange to present a better gateway to Peterborough and the bus network, while improving linkages to the railway station.
-Opportunities to deliver Park & Ride will be explored as well as using the River Nene as a possible transport to improve connectivity.
+The river Nene also may also provide opportunities as a transport corridor and ways to improve connectivity.

-The current bus depot utilised by Stagecoach is too small to facilitate electric buses, with no room for expansion.
+The current Stagecoach bus depot is too small to facilitate electric buses, with no room for expansion.
 We will continue to work with partners to find a new depot location that can accommodate all the necessary charging infrastructure so that electric buses can be introduced in Peterborough in the future.

-Although Peterborough is well- served by the rail network, with frequent, direct services to London, Cambridge, and Norwich, together with the West Midlands and North of England, there are a number of improvement opportunities, including faster services to London, Cambridge and Stansted Airport, more frequent services on rural routes to Cambridgeshire, Suffolk, and Norfolk.
+Although Peterborough is well- served by the rail network, with frequent, direct services to London, Cambridge, and Norwich, together with the West Midlands and North of England, there are a number of improvement opportunities, including faster services to London, Cambridge and Stansted Airport, more frequent services on rural routes to Cambridgeshire, Suffolk and Norfolk.
+In addition, opportunities to provide addition stations serving Peterborough will be considered.